Categories for 2025

 Live Music

-Did you capture the image that defines live music in 2023?
+Did you capture the image that defines live music in 2024?
 Show us what live music means to you.

 Making Music

-Underground Music Scenes
+Underground Scenes

 Shining a light on grassroots movements & the photographers documenting subcultural music scenes around the world.
-Take a shot that champions music subculture in 2023, then take a shot at the Underground Music Scenes Award.

 The Invited Categories